Create and configure models

 Duplicating makes an exact copy of the model (including properties, fields, conditions, and actions).
 This is useful when you have a model that you want to duplicate and revise, without affecting the original model.

-- In the Elements panel, click Models to open the models list.
+- Click Models in the Elements panel.
+This displays the models list.

-- Click More options > Duplicate beside the model.
+- Click More options > Duplicate next to the model you want to duplicate.

 Dependent and principal models